jdolitsky/moopo/README.md

 ```

 Notice the globally-defined variable, `bundle`.
 This is important, as it is used as the top level object to generate `porter.yaml`.

+If a file named `porter.lua` is detected in the working directory, `lupo` will attempt to use this to generate a `porter.yaml` file in the format expected by Porter, then run Porter itself.

+Note: if there is an existing `porter.yaml`, it will be completely overwritten.
+You may even wish to place `porter.yaml` in your `.gitignore`, as it is dynamically generated each run.